 The IBM 3669 Store Communications Unit provides communications for the 3660 Scanning System with a System/370 virtual storage processor and with a predesignated supermarket when backup is required to continue store operation.
-When the backup operation is terminated, the 3669 again communicates with the predesignated supermarket for data reconciliation.
-Data is transmitted over common-carrier, switched, voice-grade lines at 2400 bps.
+When the backup operation is terminated, the 3669 continues communicating with the predesignated supermarket until data reconciliation has been completed.
+Data is transmitted over common-carrier, switched, voicegrade lines at 2400 bps.
 The 3669 has an automatic answering facility.